 Sentara Health Plans expands to Alabama

-Details of the operational plan are expected to be finalized in the coming months and will require final approval from the state of Alabama.
+Both officials said that the details of their operational plan would be finalized in the coming months and is pending final approval from the State of Alabama.

 By: Sentara Corporate Communications